thomasgoldstein/zabuyaki/res/tiled/README.md

 Zabuyaki accepts 1 type of the objects: "wall".
 On adding an object you should fill in its type property with "wall".

 You can setup Tiled to show different types of the objects with different colours.
-Use menu View / Object types editor to set the colours.
+Use menu **View / Object Types Editor** to set the colours.
 They are kept for a local user/PC only.

-To select / edit certain objects go to he "Objects" tab (at the right) and expand the collision layer list.
+To select / edit certain objects go to the **Objects** tab (at the right) and expand the collision layer list.

+> Hint: Use menu **View / Object Types Editor** to set the colour of the walls (e.g. blue).

-Hint: To pixel-wise positioning use the property window at the left.
+> Hint: To pixel-wise positioning use the property window at the left.
 You can use up/down arrows near the coordinates properties

 ## Vertical Camera Positioning ##
 Go to the layers tab.
-Create "Object layer".
+Create **Object layer**.
 Rename it to "camera".
 Only the first "camera" layer and the 1st "camera" ензу object will be used.
 All the rest object layers and objects named "camera" will be ignored.